Magic Cabinet (Ken Birdwell Foundation)

 • Community-trusted (serving community for 3+ years)

-• Learning organizations open to new ideas
+• Learning organisations open to new ideas

-• 501(c)(3) tax-determined nonprofits OR fiscally-sponsored organizations
+• 501(c)(3) tax-determined nonprofits OR fiscally-sponsored organisations

 • Located in target geographic regions (Bay Area or Puget Sound)